quickemu-project/quickemu/README.md

   * The `guest_os="macos"` line instructs Quickemu to optimise for macOS.
   * If you want to disable VirtIO Block Media and use SATA emulation add `virtio_blk="off"` to your configuration.
     * `quickget` disables VirtIO Block Media for High Sierra and Mojave by default since it is not supported on those releases.
+  * If you want to expose an ISO image from the host to guest add `fixed_iso=/path/to/image.iso` to the configuration.

 ### macOS compatibility